“I do great with my healthy eating plan,” my patient Erika told me, “until a new season of Love Island comes out”.

-Portion sizes at restaurants are far too large as well, so you may end up eating a lot more than you should.
+Portion sizes at restaurants are often far too large as well, so you may end up eating a lot more than you should.
 While there are certainly healthy options at most restaurants, temptation can win out over health.

-If you do eat out, I suggest looking at the menu before you go and making your choice before you arrive.
+How to break the habit: If you do eat out, I suggest looking at the menu before you go and making your choice before you arrive.
 Then don’t even pick up the menu while you’re there – just let the server know what you’ve chosen.
 Don’t be afraid to ask for healthy substitutions, such as a side of steamed vegetables instead of fries.